-Tauck announced that it will offer its first-ever sailings on the Douro River, Portugal, in 2020, and that its 3 new itineraries will sail onboard a riverboat that is being designed and constructed specifically for the Douro.
+The travel company Tauck (tauck.com) announced that it will offer its first-ever Douro cruise (in Portugal) in 2020.
+Company's 3 new itineraries will be on a riverboat specifically designed and constructed for Douro River.

-With the new vessel, ms Andorinha, the cruise line continues to defy the industry practice of maximizing guest capacity in order to boost revenue and instead offers more spacious public areas, more suites, and the more intimate experience that results from having fewer passengers onboard.
+With the Scylla-owned vessel ms Andorinha, the cruise brand Tauck continues to defy the industry practice of maximizing guest capacity in order to boost revenue and instead offers more spacious public areas, more suites, and the more intimate experience that results from having fewer passengers onboard.
 In fact, Tauck is noting that with a guest capacity of just 84, ms Andorinha is due to carry fewer travelers than any other ship currently operated by a major cruise line on the Douro River.

-Even though ms Andorinha will have far fewer passengers than other ships, it will boast more director-level personnel in order to ensure Tauck’s customers enjoy the highest levels of service.
+Even though Andorinha has smaller passenger capacity than other Tauck ships, it will boast more director-level personnel in order to ensure Tauck’s customers enjoy the highest levels of service.
 As on Tauck river ships fleet-wide, the newbuild riverboat is to be staffed by a Tauck Cruise Director and 3 Tauck Director guides.

 MS Andorinha will also have a number of unique design features to make it suited to cruising on the Douro.
 Tauck is teaming with Scylla AG (shipowner) on vessel's design and building.
 The hull will be fabricated at Serbia's Vahali Shipyard, while final outfitting will be done in Hardinxveld (Holland) before the launch in 2020-Q1.